 Youth ministry is a major focus, with film outreaches and youth camps helping thousands of young people to grow in their Christian faith or discover Jesus Christ for the first time.

 Scripture Union asked GLO back in 2007 to help build a conference centre as a social enterprise.
 That is how the King’s Conference Centre (KCC) started.
 SU is in the process of extending KCC so that it can accommodate larger conference groups.
-When KCC makes a surplus, it helps fund Scripture Union Burundi, so that it is sustainable.
+The profits from KCC help fund Scripture Union Burundi, so that it is sustainable.